-28In this specification the wealth dummies are included only as controls.
-Later we will interact them with the interest rate variable to test the wealth channel implied by Hypothesis 2.
+&lt;sup>27In this specification the wealth dummies are included only as controls.
+Later we will interact them with the interest rate variable to test the wealth channel implied by Hypothesis 1.

-29Results for the simple change in risky share ($\Delta\omega$, equation (11)) are reported in Appendix 4 (table A3) and yield the same conclusions.
+&lt;sup>28Results for the simple change in risky share ( $\Delta\omega$ , equation (11)) are reported in Appendix 4 (table A3) and yield the same conclusions.